There’s a Psychological Reason Celebrity Deaths Hit Us So Hard

-Pros say this reaction to mourn an athlete or a celebrity makes sense, especially when the person was someone we admired and who is inextricably tied to certain memories or moments in time.
-Like, yep, sports stars we grew up watching, TV heartthrobs we pined over, and musicians who soundtracked our seminal milestones.
-Our relationships with celebrities don't necessarily follow typically understood measures of time and space, making them seem subconsciously immortal to us in a sense.
+Whether it's the TV heartthrob we pined over in our youth, the musician who soundtracked our seminal milestones, or the actor so prolific, they became a repeat star in our meme arsenal (we're looking at you, Betty White), stars can play outsize roles in our lives—which can connect to the magnitude of our reactions to celebrity deaths.
+To wit, our relationships with celebrities don't necessarily follow typically understood measures of time and space, making these figures seem subconsciously immortal to us, in a sense.
 “They’re never supposed to die, and they’re always 25 in our heads,” says Seattle-based therapist and grief counselor Jill Gross, PsyD.
-“When they die a little part of us dies, too—our innocence dies with them.”
+“When they die, a little part of us dies, too—our innocence dies with them.”

 Still, she says, “anytime we feel grief, it is valid.”
-So whether Bryant’s death affected you, or you can recall the way you felt when you heard about the passing of, say, Heath Ledger, or Aaliyah, Luke Perry or Prince, or Anthony Bourdain, understand that your emotions are or were absolutely valid.
+So whether Bob Saget or Sidney Poitier's recent passing affected you, or you can recall the way you felt when you heard about the death of, say, Kobe Bryant, Heath Ledger, or Aaliyah, Luke Perry or Prince, or Anthony Bourdain, understand that your emotions are (or were) absolutely valid.
 After all, people can impact you even if they don't know you.
-"Feelings are important, and they’re not to be ignored," says clinical psychologist Natalia Skritskaya, PhD of the Center for Complicated Grief at Columbia University’s School of Social Work.
-“Feelings are signals—if you feel sad about a loss, it’s a signal it had some meaning to you.”
+"Feelings are important, and they’re not to be ignored," says clinical psychologist Natalia Skritskaya, PhD of the Center for Complicated Grief at Columbia University’s School of Social Work: "Feelings are signals—if you feel sad about a loss, it’s a signal it had some meaning to you.”

-Dr. Gross herself felt the loss of David Bowie when he passed way in 2016.
+Dr. Gross herself felt the loss of David Bowie when he passed away in 2016.
 “I grew up with him.
 He was a big part of my teen and young-adult identity and my love of music,” she says.
-“There’s a comfort knowing certain people are in the world, and when they’re not anymore, we have to rearrange the pieces of our life that don’t include them anymore.”
+“There’s a comfort knowing certain people are in the world, and when they’re suddenly not, we have to rearrange the pieces of our life that don’t include them anymore.”

-Mourning the loss of someone you don't know but feel connected to looks a lot like mourning any other loss.
-“The same principles would apply,” Dr. Skritskaya says, adding that accepting your own reactions may be the key difference when the grief doesn't feel quite logical to the person grieving.
-“It’s better to deal with it rather than push it away.”
+As a result, mourning the loss of someone you don't know (but feel connected to) can look a lot like mourning any other loss.
+“The same principles apply,” says Dr. Skritskaya, adding that accepting your own reactions may be the key difference when the grief doesn't feel quite as sensical.
+“It’s always better to deal with it rather than push it away,” she says.

-And don’t forget to talk through your feelings—even better if you can do so with others who are navigating similar grief.
+That often means talking through your feelings—which works even better if you can do so with others navigating similar grief over celebrity deaths.
 Whether you attend memorials or join online forums, Dr. Gross recommends finding an outlet to connect with others about the person you admired and why they meant so much to you.
 Furthermore, donating to a charity that the celebrity was passionate about can be a helpful coping and healing mechanism.

 But the most powerful thing you can do in the wake of a loss?
 “Feel your own aliveness,” says Dr. Gross.
-Maybe that means going on a walk or giving back to your community or going on the solo trip of your dreams—anything to reconnect with our spirit and return to the most vibrant and powerful iteration of your own being.
+Maybe that means going on a walk or giving back to your community or taking the solo trip of your dreams—anything to reconnect with your spirit and return to the most vibrant and powerful iteration of your own being.